PNG JPG BMP TIFF PPT

 PM> Install-Package Aspose.Slides.Cpp

-1. Instantiate Presentation class.
+1. Instantiate the Presentation class.

-2. Access first slide.
+2. Access the first slide.

-3. Add chart with default data
+3. Add a chart with default data.

 5. Get the chart data workbook.

-6. Set chart Title.
+6. Set the chart title.

 7. Delete default generated series and categories.